DenizzEmre/loan-default-predictor/README.md

 ## External Links

 Thank you for visiting my project.
-If you have feedback, feel free to reach out to me via [LinkedIn](https://www.linkedin.com/).I also have a [blog](https://medium.com/@deniizemre) where I post about Data Science and Operations Research!
+If you have feedback, feel free to reach out to me via [LinkedIn](https://www.linkedin.com/).
+I also have a [blog](https://medium.com/@deniizemre) where I post about Data Science and Operations Research!